mdbs99/james/README.md

 Considering `<james>` as the path where you have saved the sources, you must include these paths in your project:
 - Search Path `<james>\src;<james>\src\delphi`

-If you are using an old Delphi version as Delphi 7, you might need to download:
+If you are using an old *Delphi* version as *Delphi 7*, you might need to download:
 - [FastMM4](https://github.com/pleriche/FastMM4) — A memory manager for *Delphi* and *C++ Builder* with powerful debugging facilities
   - you should set *FastMM4* in Delphi Library Path
+- [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for *Delphi* programs

 # Testing